elmanytas/faircoin-cvn-bot/README.md

 ### Actions

-Every minute, the bot checks the latest block to and takes note of the CVNs that didn't sign it.
+Every three minutes, the bot checks the latest block and takes note of the CVNs that didn't sign it.
+After 5 missing blocks in a row, it sends a notification to the CVN operators group in Telegram.
+If a node has been down for 12 hours, it sends a reminder.
+When a node is back up, it also notifies the group.

 ### Available commands